mia-platform/documentation/docs/development_suite/company/project-templates.md

 There are two ways to add services to a template:

 * Using an `api-console-config`, which specifies the services that will be included in the projects created with that template, together with other details (e.g. environment variables).
-This requires you to add an `api-console-config.json` file in the root directory of the project;
+This requires you to add an `api-console-config.json` file in the root directory of the project, provided via the `archiveUrl` field;
 * Deprecated: Using `enabledServices`, which only specifies whether a certain service is enabled or not, without the possibility to define any other detail.

 :::caution